 At Cockburn, we want all children and young people to be healthy and achieve at school and in life.
-We believe that by providing opportunities at school for enhancing emotional and physical aspects of health.
-In the longer term, this will lead to improved health, reduced health inequalities, increased social inclusion and raise achievement for all.
+We believe that, by providing opportunities at school for enhancing emotional and physical aspects of health, this will lead to improved health, reduced health inequalities, increased social inclusion and raise achievement for all.

 The National Healthy Schools Programme has four themes that relate to both the school curriculum and the emotional and physical learning environment in school.
 Each theme includes a number of criteria that schools need to fulfil in order to achieve National Healthy School Status.
 Although each theme covers a different area, they are all delivered using the whole school approach.

 Personal, Social, Health and Economic (PSHE) education, including SRE and drugs education

 Personal, Social and Health Education including Sex and Relationship Education (SRE) and Drug Education (including alcohol, tobacco and volatile substance abuse)

 - PSHE contributes significantly to all five national outcomes for children and young people: being healthy, staying safe, enjoying and achieving, making a positive contribution and economic wellbeing